 Everything does come back down to earth again.
-Your wife no longer feels those extreme surges at both ends of the emotional spectrum and becomes more like her old self (which is a relief to her, too), and you get more acclimated and feel like your old self.
+Joanna no longer felt those extreme surges at both ends of the emotional spectrum and became more like her old self (which is a relief to her, too), and I got more acclimated and felt like my old self.
 By about month nine, we found ourselves settling back into our old rhythms and feeling like ourselves again (see below:).

 4. “I was nervous that my wife would like the baby better.”

 Maybe it sounds crazy, but a great fear I always had about having children was that my future wife might like them better.
 In many of my friends’ families growing up, the husband was basically replaced by the kids.
 There’s nothing more primal than the love between mother and infant.
 I was absolutely worried about being dropped a notch.

 Once Joanna was putting Toby to bed and I heard her tell him, “You’re my favorite person in the whole world, do you know that?” and I was thinking, ‘Really?
 What about me?’
 It sounds ridiculous, but it was an adjustment not to be the only man in her life.
 But in the end, I saw that our marriage could never be replaced by a baby — it’s such a different thing.
 That realization was a huge relief.